 - Internationally renowned live music venues.

-- Everything within walking distance.
+- Everything you need is within walking distance.

-- Pockets of underdeveloped areas.
+- Pockets of underdeveloped areas still exist.